Welcome to Discrete Structures and Combinatorics homepage

 The Course Goal

-The purpose of the course is to learn basic concepts in Discrete Mathematics, specifically in Combinatorics and Graph Theory.
+The purpose of the course is to learn basic concepts in Discrete Math, especially in Combinatorics and Graph Theory.

-we will present techniques for reasoning and solving such problems, which are important and useful also beyond
+we will present techniques for reasoning about such problems and for solving them,

 Contact informationYou can find the staff's office hours and contact info here.

 For any administrative issue please contact the course staff via https://cs-sr.cs.bgu.ac.il/;

 Be sure to read the Announcements page regularly .

 Text BooksWe will mainly use the books below, but there are plenty of good books that cover the material of the course.

 - מתמטיקה בדידה, נתי ליניאל ומיכל פרנס, נ. בן-צבי מפעלי דפוס בע"מ, מהדורה שניה, 2005.

 You can find a free copy of the book in the author homepage (http://www.cs.huji.ac.il/~nati/).